cdrischler/compphysics-summer-tutorials/README.md

 # Computational Physics Summer Tutorials 2024 <!-- omit from toc -->

+> [!NOTE]
+> **Student evaluation of teaching (course evaluation) surveys are now open for students for your course.** Please take a moment to participate in the evaluation process.
+Students have received a reminder email with a subject line “You have been invited to provide feedback for your courses”.
+Thank you!

 ## Table of contents <!-- omit from toc -->

 - [Overview](#overview)